Skip to main content

 WEST VIRGINIA A one-year statute of limitation applies to defamation actions.

-WISCONSIN A two-year statute of limitation applies to defamation actions.
+WISCONSIN A three-year statute of limitation applies to defamation actions.

 WYOMING A one-year statute of limitation applies to defamation actions.